 With staff training, employees should feel that the management listens to their ideas and helps in employee empowerment through accountability, motivation and consistent job performance.

 Leadership should be participative and relationship-oriented.
 Employee feedback and productive dialogues are valued.
 With employee training, staff members should be accustomed to making decisions and interacting with their clients in the best interests of the company.

 Some employees would want to be empowered to problem-solve.
 They are comfortable with managers delegating tasks.
 These employees are valuable but should not be in key positions.
 Assess if the employees can work individually and solicit employee feedback regarding their desire and willingness to participate in career development and contribute more to the practice.

-Look for gaps in training so that instructional programs are initiated for employees that lack skills and expertise needed to be more empowered.
+Look for gaps in training so that instructional programs are initiated for employees that lack the skills and expertise needed to be more empowered.
 Your employees may require communication skills training and managers may need advanced training in management.

-- Implementing a Solution: Review and assess if your plan has made an impact.
+Review and assess if your plan has made an impact.
 Employees should learn from prior problems to resolve situations.
 You should now test if their goals have been achieved.
-Examine if skills that they have learnt with regard to the staff training meet all the goals that you have set out to reach.
+Examine if skills that they have learned with regard to the staff training meet all the goals that you have set out to reach.

 The training process is one that is on-going and though the results might appear to be slow, your efforts will not go unrewarded.
 Your employees will gain an insight into working on problems through the employee training that they have learned through case studies and simulated scenarios.
 Your efforts can now be spent on building your business and enjoying greater financial success.